 The long-term part of this strategy is the thing that will keep clients coming in for the long term, which is exactly why we need to be working on the ENTIRE strategy early in the business.

 Get your very own gift card template to book sessions

 Because I want each of you to succeed, I’ve actually created a gift card template for photographers.
 Be sure to grab it here!

-If you want the exact instruction on how to make this marketing strategy work for you, I cover this in depth in the all of my coaching and in the TLC Photography Marketing Course, which you can get access to right now.
+If you want the exact instruction on how to make this marketing strategy work for you, I cover this in-depth in all of my coaching and in Six-Figures Simplified, which you can access to right now.